en

 Nishio City: Discover Delicious Matcha in a Little Kyoto Just Outside Nagoya

-If you think that Matcha is only from Kyoto and you can only enjoy it there, then you are in for a big surprise.
-Matcha tea can be enjoyed across Japan.
-Three of the most famous tea-producing regions recognized for producing the best Matcha in Japan are Uji in Kyoto, Fuji in Shizuoka, and just a short train ride from Nagoya is Nishio in Aichi.
+If you think that Matcha is only from Kyoto, you are in for a big surprise!
+Matcha tea can be enjoyed all across Japan.
+The three most famous and regarded tea-producing regions in Japan are Uji in Kyoto, Fuji in Shizuoka, and Nishio, which is just a short train ride from Nagoya.

-Nishio is located roughly 40km south-east of Nagoya making it an easy day trip.
-It is one of the top sources of Matcha production, responsible for approximately 20% of the Matcha sold in Japan.
-There is a wide variety of green tea types but only the Tencha variety can be turned into Matcha.
-Unique among tea-producing areas in Japan, 90% of all green tea grown in Nishio is the Tencha variety.
+Nishio is located roughly 40km south-east of Nagoya, which takes about 50 minutes by Meitetsu train.
+Nishio is one of the top sources of matcha production and is responsible for about a quarter of the matcha sold in Japan.
+There many varieties of green tea, but only the Tencha variety can be turned into matcha, which is the powdered green tea that is used in tea ceremony and commonly added to sweets.
+90% of all green tea grown in Nishio is the Tencha variety.

 A Brief History of Matcha Production in Nishio